JetBrains/teamcity-documentation/topics/https-server-settings.md

 ## Generate and Load Certificates Manually

-If you do not wish to let TeamCity request certificates from Let's Encrypt, obtain and manually upload an SSL certificate and a private RSA key.
+If you do not wish to let TeamCity request certificates from Let's Encrypt, obtain and manually upload an SSL certificate and a private RSA or ECC key.

 * A certificate must be a `.pem` file.
-* A private key must be in `PKCS#1` or `PKCS#8` format and non-encrypted.
+* A private key must be in `PKCS#1` (only for RSA keys) or `PKCS#8` (RSA and ECC keys) format and non-encrypted.

   > If your key has a password, you can utilize OpenSSL to remove it:
   >